Zendro-dev/ZendroStarterPack/README.md

 # ScienceDBStarterPack

-This is a collection of skeleton projects and code generators used to get a new user started with ScienceDb.
-To example sandbox data model definitions have been provided.
+This is a collection of skeleton projects and code generators used to get a new user started with Zendro.
+To get you started example sandbox data model definitions have been provided.
 You find them in `./data_model_definitions/`.